melissa-sa/melissa/README.md

 ### 1. Get latest Melissa source code.

-You can manually download the zip package or use `git clone https://gitlab.inria.fr/melissa/melissa.git`
+You can manually download the zip package or use `git clone https://gitlab.inria.fr/melissa/melissa.git`.
+If you do not have acces rights to the inria gitlab you can clone the repository from github too: `git clone https://github.com/melissa-sa/melissa.git`.

 ### 2. Building and installing Melissa